Saikal/chess-knight-moves/README.md

 # Chess Knight

-Chess Knight App allows you to set Knight anywhere within the Chess Board
+Chess Knight App allows you to set the Knight anywhere within the Chess Board

 and see all possible Knight Moves - Turn I and Turn II.